PeterAyad/Wireline-Log-Analysis/README.md

     b. calculate the mean and standard deviation of each depth interval
     c. plot the mean and standard deviation of each depth interval

-    **Purpose of the question**: find out if depth is a affecting the other columns (is depth a feature)
+    **Purpose of the question**: find out if the depth is affecting the other columns (is it a feature?)

     <img src="img/Q3.png" alt="Q3" width="1000" ></img>

 4. The means of gamma rays and neutron porosity are significantly different in shale and sandstone in the same well
     a.
-Use 2 sample t-test to test significance of the hypothesis
+Use 2 sample t-test to test the significance of the hypothesis
     b. run the test on another dataset

     **Purpose of the question**: find out if neutron porosity and gamma rays are the main features of classifying the lithology as believed